 The Dutch guy, Henri, didn't speak much English so we didn't talk much.
 He just followed along behind our group.
-But he was just cruising it seems - I lost him after about 130km when I slowed slightly and then stopped to check on my light's wiring

-(a loose connection in one was annoying me).
-But as he passed I realised why he was probably just following - his light was illuminating nothing much of the road he could see, I think, the beam being angled downwards and his front carbon fibre fairing probably obscuring that lighted part of the road.
+But he was just cruising it seems - I lost him after about 130km when I slowed slightly and then stopped to check on my light's wiring (a loose connection in one was annoying me).
+But as he passed I realised why he was probably just following - his light was illuminating nothing much of the road he could see.
+I think, the beam being angled downwards and his front carbon fibre fairing probably obscuring that lighted part of the road.
 I didn't see him again, but later discovered he DNF'd.
 Bummer.
+Anyway my lights worked well from then on - I had a 5 C-cell battery pack powering a Lumotec 6 volt 2.4 watt lamp through a 6.2v zener diode and a remote operated Union dynamo powering a Union HS3 6 volt 2.4 watt headlight as "high beam".
+Approaching a turn or downhill I would pull the dynamo on.
+The system worked brilliantly.
+The Union headlight is superior to the Lumotec and I would have used two of them, had two fitted on the trike's derailleur post.
+The Lumotec lamp was designed so that the bulb could be instantly changed without tools though, which is an advantage.
+I used two 5-LED red rear lights.
+Duplication is good.

-Anyway my lights worked well from then on - I had a 5 C-cell battery pack powering a Lumotec 6 volt 2.4 watt lamp through a 6.2v zener diode and a remote I stopped at the first feeding station at 141km to refuel, remembering the "mantra"....though food wasn't really that appealing at whatever time it was.
-I ate some plain pasta and forced down some rice and pedalled off on my comfy lounge again!
-Soon though I had again to stop to replace a snapped rear derailleur cable, the 2nd to fray on the trike in fewer than 3000km-an obvious problem with the SRAM Plasma derailleur.
+I stopped at the first feeding station at 141km to refuel, remembering the "mantra"....though food wasn't really that appealing at whatever time it was.
+I ate some plain pasta and forced down some rice and pedalled off on my comfy lounge.
+Soon after that though I had again to stop to replace a snapped rear derailleur cable, the 2nd to fray on the trike in fewer than 3000km - an obvious problem with the SRAM Plasma derailleur.
 Luckily that and one flat-tyre from the valve hole slicing the valve stem were the only problems I had in total.

 The ride so far hadn't really seemed all that hilly - certainly less so than I was lead to believe.
 My legs were having no trouble with them anyway.
 The atmosphere and support of the locals was great - the trike and I always got a good cheer ...this was as good as I was told it would be.
-There was also much interest in the Greenspeed at the controls and en route.
+There was also much interest in the Greenspeed at the controls, which were approximately every 80km, and en route.
 Maybe, if there's a next time, I'll be able to speak a little more French and answer ALL the questions I was unable to this time round.
 A lot of people asked how many teeth my big chain-ring had.
 67!
 The people were lovely and friendly!